Encouraging NMAHPs to engage in research

-At National Institute for Health and Care Research (NIHR) Oxford Health Biomedical Research Centre (OH BRC), we are committed to building capacity and capability in the careers of Nurses, Midwives, and Allied Health Professionals (NMAHPs).
-By fostering research opportunities, we aim to support their professional development, enhance staff retention, and, crucially, improve patient outcomes.
-To achieve this, we implemented a comprehensive five-year plan that includes tailored academic career pathways for NMAHPs.
+NIHR Oxford Health Biomedical Research Centre (OH BRC) is committed to building capacity and capability in the careers of NMAHPs.
+By fostering and creating research opportunities, we aim to support NMAHPs clinical academic development, enhance staff retention, and, crucially, improve patient outcomes.
+To achieve this, we have implemented a comprehensive five-year plan that includes tailored academic career pathways for NMAHPs.

-Biomedical Research Centres (BRCs) play a vital role in supporting NMAHPs to gain research experience.
-These centres are collaborations between NHS Trusts and Universities that provide the infrastructure necessary for conducting experimental medicine studies.
-This collaboration drives innovation, develops new treatments, diagnostics, and medical technologies, and ultimately benefits patients and the public.
+BRCs play a vital role in supporting NMAHPs to develop research capacity and capability.
+The BRCs are collaborations between NHS Trusts and Universities that provide the necessary infrastructure for conducting experimental medicine studies.
+Cross-organisational collaboration drives innovation, develops new treatments, diagnostics, and medical technologies, and ultimately benefits patients and the public.

 Research engagement is not only beneficial for individual career development but also contributes to broader institutional and patient-focused outcomes.
 Evidence shows that when NMAHPs engage in research, it leads to:

-- Staff retention: Research involvement provides a stimulating and rewarding environment, fostering professional satisfaction and long-term commitment.
+- Staff retention: A culture that enables clinical academic NMAHP careers provides a stimulating and rewarding environment, fostering professional satisfaction and long-term commitment.

 - Better patient outcomes: Research-driven practice is key to developing new treatments, diagnostics, and care techniques that directly benefit patient care and overall health.